WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 	"shortDisplayName": (string)
 }

-"UNIVERSAL ATTRIBUTES" class is also used to define further weapon images for attack animations.
+"UNIVERSAL DEFINITIONS" class is also used to define further weapon images for attack animations.
 Add the "userDefinedAttackImages" object to the class' JSON object, which is an array of objects.
 The object is defined as follows:

 {
 	"imageName": (string),